1 of 1 people found this helpful

 You are going to need to provide a valid login for the database Protect is connected to.
 Run the Database Setup Tool found in the All Programs > Shavlik Protect.
 Run the Tools and choose Use An Existing Database, it should populate the SQL server and database information for you.
 You could hit the test button and try supplying valid credentials from there.

-This may also help if you need to add an account in SQL: SQL Account Configuration - Privilege or Role Requirements for Protect Database
+This may also help if you need to add an account in SQL: SQL Account Configuration - Privilege or Role Requirements for Patch for Windows

 Many thanks for your quick response.
 I have been the DB Setup tool a million times to no avail.
 Hitting the Test button tells me I dont have permissions even though I am a member of the Administrators group, etc. I will look through the link you pasted and try that and report back.